Geoff Chappell - Software Analyst

 Web purists, relax!
 As of 2021, this website no longer uses FRAMESET or FRAME, though it does use IFRAME.
 Either way, be assured that no frame at this site loads anything from any other site—ever.

-The expanded TOC has vertical lines to guide the eye about how deep into the tree are the list items.
+An expanded TOC has vertical lines to guide the eye about how deep into the tree are the list items.
 You might think this is a basic point of user-interface design.
-It certainly was once thought to be, as for the Windows Explorer’s presentation of a directory tree in its left pane.
+It certainly was once thought to be, as with the Windows Explorer’s presentation of a directory tree in its left pane.
 That it now looks old-fashioned, having been dropped from the Windows Explorer as long ago as Windows 7, is to my mind a good illustration of an industry’s enthusiasm for the new without regard for whether anything helpful is lost.

-Some reason for the relative scarcity of sight lines in nested lists my be that arranging for them with HTML and CSS is curiously difficult.
-The sight lines ideally run through the centres of the list-item markers, but this alignment requires knowledge of the browser’s placement of the list-item image, marker box and principal box.
-I can easily believe I have missed where this basic knowledge is standardised.
-Against this is that I can as easily believe that this placement isn’t specified and that standards-compliant sight lines in unnumbered lists truly aren’t possible—well, not without losing the semantic value of list items as LI elements with marker boxes.
+Some reason for the relative scarcity of sight lines in nested lists may be that arranging for them with HTML and CSS is curiously difficult.
+The sight lines ideally run through the centres of the list-item markers, but this alignment requires knowledge of the browser’s placement of the list item’s image, marker box and principal box.
+I can easily believe I have missed where this basic knowledge is standardised, but I can just as easily believe that this placement isn’t specified and that standards-compliant sight lines in unnumbered lists truly aren’t possible—well, not without losing the semantic value of list items as LI elements with marker boxes.
 I am more than slightly amused that commentators who disparage the use of tables for layout seem perfectly happy to play games with list-item backgrounds to simulate list-item markers to get, yes, the desired layout.

-On the plus side, I have improved the support for moving from page to page by opening each in a new tab.
-I am surprised that I neglected to have it that following a link from a context menu did not preserve the TOC state: this is fixed.
+On the plus side, I have improved the support for moving around the site by opening pages in new tabs.
+I am surprised that I neglected—for a decade!—to arrange that following a link from a context menu preserves the TOC state.

 The problem with moving forward and back is worse when bookmards are involved.
 In Internet Explorer, going backwards through the History when a URL along the way has a bookmark can insert a spurious page into the History.
 Since only very few pages here use bookmarks, I don’t plan to give this problem much priority.
 Years ago, I imagined I would some day sort it out easily enough with Internet Explorer’s facility for script debugging.
 How those years have passed in practice is that I have barely ever given the problem a thought.